glitchdotcom/Pupdates-CMS/README.md

 ### The `prestart` scripts in package.json

 You're very curious!
 You noticed that we have a strange `prestart` command in `package.json`.
 What is it?
-I don't even see it in the editor!
+You don't even see it in the editor!

 First, the easy part: you don't see it because it is inside a directory that starts with a dot, and that's a Unix/Linux convention to indicate an "hidden" directory.
 The editor doesn't show hidden directories.
 This is due to the fact that you don't really need to see or change that file to use this project.
 But you can still see (and change!) it using the Console.